 The program’s signature component is its student application development competition.
 Ten teams of three students, all selected by the schools’ administration, will work to develop unique app concepts and create marketing plans.
 Students will attend workshops facilitated by Verizon Wireless team members, covering topics relevant to high school seniors, such as creating resumes and sharpening job interview skills.
 At the end of the project in May, teams will present their app concepts and marketing plans.

-A panel of judges from VZW will select three finalists and a public online vote will determine first and second place winners.
-The members of the winning team will receive $2,000 scholarships, new Samsung Galaxy Tab 2 10.1 tablets and VZW summer internships.
-Each member of the second place team will also receive a Samsung tablet.
-Winners will be named at the McCaskey High School Awards Program May 1.
+A panel of judges from Verizon Wireless will select the top three finalists of the four-month project and a public online vote will determine first and second place winners.
+Each member of the winning team will receive a $5,000 scholarship, a new Samsung tablet and Verizon Wireless summer internship opportunities.
+Each member of the second and third place teams will receive a Samsung tablet.